Australia's war on wind farms threatens biggest renewable project

 CEFC Chief Executive Officer Oliver Yates told Reuters that he was seeking legal advice before formally responding to Abbott about the anti-wind farm directive, declining to comment on whether he would challenge it.

-“It’s a new organization, it’s new to the government, it’s not surprising,” said Yates, referring to his organization.
+“It’s a new organisation, it’s new to the government, it’s not surprising,” said Yates, referring to his organisation.
+(Reporting by Byron Kaye; Editing by Alex Richardson)